FelipeMD/workshopecommerce/ECommerceAWS/README.md

-# workshopecommerce
 # Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a blank project for TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.